RediSearch/RediSearch/docs/Commands.md

     * **SORTABLE**

-        Numeric, tag or text fields can have the optional SORTABLE argument that allows the user to later [sort the results by the value of this field](Sorting.md) (this adds memory overhead so do not declare it on large text fields).
+        Numeric, tag or text attributes can have the optional SORTABLE argument that allows the user to later [sort the results by the value of this field](Sorting.md) (this adds memory overhead so do not declare it on large text fields).

     * **NOSTEM**

-        Text fields can have the NOSTEM argument which will disable stemming when indexing its values.
+        Text attributes can have the NOSTEM argument which will disable stemming when indexing its values.
         This may be ideal for things like proper names.

     * **NOINDEX**

-        Fields can have the `NOINDEX` option, which means they will not be indexed.
+        Attributes can have the `NOINDEX` option, which means they will not be indexed.
-        This is useful in conjunction with `SORTABLE`, to create fields whose update using PARTIAL will not cause full reindexing of the document.
+        This is useful in conjunction with `SORTABLE`, to create attributes whose update using PARTIAL will not cause full reindexing of the document.
 If a field has NOINDEX and doesn't have SORTABLE, it will just be ignored by the index.

     * **PHONETIC {matcher}**